 Asking for what is considered to be partners “gold,” aka POS and inventory reporting, isn’t always easy.

 It’s about 50/50 how partners feel comfortable or not to share their information.

 They may trust the channel account manager of the company.
 However, they’re probably more resistant to share the information.
-That is because they are looking at the company as a whole (including the field sales teams who call on end-user customers and work with other partners).
+That is because they are looking at the company as a whole.
+This includes the field sales teams who call on end-user customers and work with other partners.
 This could potentially put partners at a competitive disadvantage.

-If there has been even one issue in the past with a single field rep, their comfort level will lessen in their openness to share the information dramatically decreases.
+If there has been even one issue in the past with a single field rep, their comfort level will lessen.
+As a result, they will be less inclined to share information.

 So, how can you incentivize the partner to share their proprietary information?

 It’s important for partners to understand that providing this information can serve their best interests.

 Providing a negotiated agreement to ensure the information has a trusted submittal process to a secured source will help dispel some of the apprehension.
 In addition, incentivizing partners can also provide that push for participation and compliance.